sinhp/Poly/README.md

 As part of this formalization, we also formalize locally cartesian closed categories in Lean4.

-- [ ] Polynomial functors as endofunctors of the category of types
+- [ ] Polynomial functors as endofunctors on the category of types
+  - [x] Definition of univariate polynomials as a type family
+  - [x] The construction of a bundle map associated to a polynomial
-  - [x] Definition of univariate polynomials and the associated polynomial functor
+  - [x] The construction of associated polynomial functor
   - [ ] Definition of multivariate polynomials and the associated polynomial functor
   - [x] Monomials
+  - [x] Linear polynomials
   - [x] Sums of polynomials
   - [ ] Products of polynomials
   - [x] Composition of polynomials
-  - [ ] Classifying property of polynomial functors
+  - [ ] The classifying property of polynomial functors
   - [ ] The category `Type [X]` of polynomial functors in one variable
   - [ ] Differential calculus of polynomials
 - [ ] Polynomial functos in locally cartesian closed categories